Pierre2103/CPP_Game/game.md

 - Wood
   - Source: Trees
-  - Use: Build shelter, fire, bridges, weapon & tools etc...
+  - Use: Build shelter, fire, bridges, weapons & tools etc...
 - Water
   - Source: River and sea
   - Use: Satisfy the player's thirst bar or may hurt him.